An Aschbacher--O'Nan--Scott theorem for countable linear groups: Introduction

 A group action $\Gamma \action \Omega$ is called {\it primitive} if there is no $\Gamma$-invariant equivalence relation on the set $\Omega$.
 Equivalently, primitive actions are transitive, of the form $\Gamma \action \Gamma/ \Delta$, where $\Delta$ is a maximal subgroup.
 One says that a group $\Gamma$ is a {\it primitive group} if it admits a faithful primitive action on a set.
 Whenever we use the word {\it{countable}} in this note we mean infinite and countable.

+The classical Aschbacher--O'Nan--Scott theorem (hereafter AOS theorem) describes the structure of finite primitive groups.
+In what follows we will always refer to the version of this theorem as it appears in \cite[Section 4.8, page 137]{DM:Permutation_Groups} where the finite primitive groups are sorted into five distinct categories; which we refer to as {\it{AOS categories}}.
+The classification there strongly depends on the {\it{socle}} of the group which is just the product of its minimal normal subgroups.

-When analyzing countable primitive linear groups one quickly finds infinite counterparts to many of the Aschbacher--O'Nan--Scott (hereafter AOS) categories.
-We describe infinite linear analogues for primitive groups of affine type and for primitive groups of diagonal type in Sections \ref{sec:affine} and \ref{sec:diagonal} respectively.
+When analyzing countable primitive linear groups one quickly finds infinite counterparts to many of the AOS categories.
+We describe infinite linear analogs for primitive groups of affine and Diagonal types in Sections \ref{sec:affine} and \ref{sec:diagonal} respectively.
 It is not difficult to come up with analogues of the other AOS categories.
 For example, for any field $F$, the almost simple group $\PSL_2(F)$ acts $3$-transitively on the corresponding projective line $\P^1 F$.
 However, when attempting to classify primitive groups one soon encounters actions that do not resemble any of the finite AOS categories.
 For example the free group $F_2$ has a trivial socle (as it has no minimal normal subgroups), but it was shown by McDonough \cite{MD_free_HT} that this group admits a highly transitive action, i.e. an action that is $k$-transitive for every $k$.